A Complete Guide To AI/ML Software Testing

 - Certain UI elements (such as the Cart icon on eCommerce websites) change all the time, and test scripts don’t understand that those changes happen for a good reason.
 They only understand that visual differences mean visual bugs.

-This is a common problem with visual testing tools too, but with AI, it has been successfully addressed.
-The AI can learn if certain zones should be “ignored” even if there are changes there, and if the differences it notices between the 2 screenshots are reasonable.
-In a way, we give the AI the capability to look at visual testing from a more human perspective, instead of comparing every single pixel so rigidly.
+AI can learn if certain zones should be “ignored” even if there are changes there, and if the differences it notices between the 2 screenshots are reasonable.

 Challenges of AI/ML in Software Testing